apiobuild/platform/content/blog/how-to-configure-chopin-store.md

 - [Venmo](https://venmo.com/): Provide your Venmo handle.
 - [E-transfer](https://www.interac.ca/en/consumers/products/interac-e-transfer/): Provide your E-Transfer email or mobile number.
 - Pay at Pick-Up: Check this box if you wish to collect payment when customers pick up their orders.
+- *`[NEW]`* Collect on Delivery: Check this box if you or courier will collect payment when the order is delivered to customers.

 ### Shipping